scurvy/OpenTSDB-UDP-Proxy/README.md

 There is no library.
 Just use a socket.

 This is how easy it is to send a UDP datagram with Ruby:
+        require 'socket'
 	s = UDPSocket.new()
 	s.send("increment yourawesomecounter",0,"yourproxyaddress",11212)

-Why couchbase/memcache instead of redis, riak, etc ?
+Why couchbase instead of redis, riak, etc ?
 ----------------------------------------------------

+UPDATE: I added a redis version of the script named RedisFwd.rb.
+We ran into some weird issues with Couchbase where it would return KeyNotFound exceptions every now and then.
+That clashed with what we had to accomplish, so we changed our back-end of choice to redis.
+No more weird exceptions and the script is a little simpler since redis will automatically handle an increment operation on a key which doesn't exist (makes sense).
+This is what we were after all along, so switching made sense.

 Memcache is easy, but it's not persistent nor does it handle failure well.
 Couchbase solves these problems.
 Add 2 servers and let it rip.
 Plus, the ASCII interface to memcache is super simple to use for troubleshooting.
-We could have used redis, but everyone runs memcache and knows how to use it.
-If you really don't care about stats persistence, you could use memcache instead of Couchbase.
-We'd recommend Couchbase though
+If you really don't care about stats persistence, you could use memcache instead of Couchbase or redis.

+Overall, we'd recommend using the redis version of the script.
+Note that we ran into Couchbase problems when doing updates of about 2000-3000 per second.
+It was fine up to that point.

 Why not directly track the counter in HBase?
 --------------------------------------------

 Yes, Hbase does have increment and decrement operators.
 However, it's Hbase and isn't as easy to write to as couchbase/memcached.
+Plus, we don't need the granularity of tracking every single value change of the counter.

 Shut up already, how does this thing work?
 ------------------------------------------